Working in London, you get used to seeing some strange things on the Tube.

 Given that you can’t send out pensions statements C/O the Central, Circle or Northern line, what are your other options?

 Our survey respondents expressed a clear preference for receiving letters and hard-copy guides about pensions to their home address, and emails to their personal address.

 How else can you adapt the way you provide your pensions comms, so that people receive it where they actually want to deal with it?

-This is the kind of issue we’re going to cover in our series of live workshops, delivered across the country in October and November.
+This is the kind of issue we’re going to cover in our series of live workshops, delivered across the country.

 As a participant, you will get exclusive access to the results of the survey, and learn some simple-but-powerful techniques to increase engagement with pensions.

 You’ll also discover our best-practice framework to use to structure your pensions comms, designed to make them far more effective.